enonnai/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Work-Experience](#work-experience) | [LinkedIn](https://www.linkedin.com/in/cristina-iannone-87266152//) | [Blog](https://enonnai.wordpress.com/) | [Interests](#interests)

-Former Software Tester with a keen interest in the technical aspects of how websites and Apps work, which led me to make the best decision I could  have makd.After a two month preparation/two months of preparation, I have been studying at Makers Academy for 16 intensive weeks, where I have been learning the fundamentals of software development by working on different and more and more challenging projects (both solo and as part of a team).
+Former Software Tester with a keen interest in the technical aspects of how websites and Apps work, which led me to make the best decision I could have made.
+After two months of preparation, I have been studying at Makers Academy for 16 intensive weeks, where I have been learning the fundamentals of software development by working on different and more and more challenging projects (both solo and as part of a team).

 My experience at Makers Academy has also ingrained in me the importance of best coding practises.
-I am now looking forward to being part of a team where pair programming, communication and knowledge sharing is key for both the success of the company and for reaching personal goals, as I believe that learning every day and seeing your product grow and improve is one of the most rewarding and satisfying aspects about being a software engineer.
+I am now looking forward to being part of a team where pair programming, communication and knowledge sharing is key for both the success of the company and for reaching personal goals, as I believe that learning every day and seeing your product grow and improve is one of the most rewarding and satisfying aspects of being a software engineer.

 Tech Skills: Ruby, Rails, RSpec, Capybara, Sinatra, HTML, CSS, JavaScript, jQuery, Jasmine, Bootstrap, PostgreSQL